 Related YouTube Video

-Finding hacked web servers with log files.
+Finding hacked web servers with ssh log files.

 After making a server available to the internet, especially on a shared host you immediately get hit with automated ssh login requests.
 To view these attempts on Debian based systems by grepping for the words "Invalid user" or "authentication failure" in the /var/log/ directory